Your trusted source for investing success since 2007. Renowned for our market outlook reports and investing guides.

 Why invest in bitcoin?: The regulatory landscape

-While bitcoin’s safe-haven status is still up for debate, its high-risk potential is not.
+While bitcoin’s position as a safe haven is still up for debate, its high-risk nature is no secret.
 In the early days of bitcoin trading, the alternative currency faced resistance from governments around the world.
 In 2014, the US Internal Revenue Service took action to discourage the use of bitcoin, ruling that “general tax principles applicable to property transactions apply to transactions using virtual currency.”
-Ultimately, the fluctuating value of bitcoin could trigger capital gains tax for consumers.
+Ultimately, the fluctuating value of bitcoin could trigger capital gains taxes for consumers.